 Dance is our business.
-The Commonwealth Society of Teachers of Dancing is one of the world’s great international dance societies proudly serving dance for almost 85 years.
+The Commonwealth Society of Teachers of Dancing is one of the world’s great international dance societies proudly serving dance for 85 years.

 The Society had its beginnings in 1933 with the formation of the National Examination System and the Victorian Society of Dancing.
 Established in 1931 and 1933 respectively, the two organisations were founded to establish Examination Standards and to raise the standard of dance in Australia.